 Two new law prizes named after my name – one for the best attainment in Human Rights Law and another one for the best doctoral thesis (DPhil) of the year in Law – were established at the University of Oxford in 2020.

-In 2020, I also was awarded the degree of Doctor of Laws (LLD), honoris causa, by the University of Hull in recognition of my accomplishments in international law and human rights.
+I also was awarded the degree of Doctor of Laws (LLD) honoris causa by the University of Hull in 2020 and elected an Honorary Member of the Nepal Academy in 2021.

 - LLB, MA (Tribhuvan University)